PhilJahelka/PhilJahelka.github.io/docs/README.md

 [We'd also like to compile photos from the good times at Casita Calaveras](https://drive.google.com/drive/folders/1X58aDVo3VKQTLNU9pvx_qz4HXxf5xbIQ?usp=sharing)

 # Theme
 Hydrate or diedrate.
 There will be lots of outdoor fun so bring a water bottle and sunscreen.
-Also, there is limited cell-service in rural Marin, so get your maps figured out in town first.
+Also, there is limited cell-service in rural Marin County, so get your maps figured out in town first.

 # Agenda